-As many teenagers do, Vanya struggled to manage her diabetes day-to-day.
-She was without the knowledge and skills to take control of her illness so she could live well and avoid future complications.
+Vanya struggled to manage her diabetes day-to-day.
+She was without the knowledge and skills to take control of her illness to live well and avoid future complications.
 To make matters worse, Vanya entered a bad relationship which contributed to her stress levels and eventually added to her deteriorating health.

 Vanya continues to battle with her health, suffering from dramatic weight loss, insomnia, high blood pressure, constant water retention and nausea.
-To add, Vanya now receives regular blood transfusions iron infusions alongside dialysis.
-However, it was last year when she received the news from her doctors that she was diagnosed with kidney disease, and she would require a double organ transplant to help save her life.
+To add, Vanya now receives regular blood transfusions iron infusions alongside kidney dialysis.
+However, it was 2015 when she received the news from her doctors that she was diagnosed with kidney disease, and she would require a double organ transplant to help save her life.

 Despite her continuous health battles, Vanya is determined to do what she can to encourage more people from the black and mixed raced community to join the Organ Donor Register.